bjpop/haskell-mpi/README.txt

 Bindings-MPI is distributed as open source software under the terms of the BSD License (see the file LICENSE in the top directory).

-Author: Bernie Pope, copyright 2010.
+Author(s): Bernie Pope, Dmitry Astapov.
+Copyright 2010.

 Contact information
 -------------------